Smoked corned beef is so easy to make and is a delicious alternative to a traditional corned beef recipe.

 - Mustard - yellow mustard. not pictured but adds one more layer of flavor!

-If your corned beef does not have a seasoning packet or if you don't want to use the included seasoning packet, I have provided you with 3 different smoked corned beef rub recipes.
+If your corned beef does not have a spice packet or if you don't want to use the included seasoning packet, I have provided you with 3 different smoked corned beef rub recipes.
 Each one is a little different.
 I hope you find one that you love or can make to meet your tastes.

 Mustard - yellow is used in this recipe but whole grain mustard, sweet honey mustard or for something different, brush on your favorite dark beer.